 Death Valley is part of the Death Valley National Park, a popular tourist destination within the Mojave Desert which welcomes over 1.6 million people every year.

-7. Most part of the Mojave Desert is referred to as the “High Desert”
+7. most of the Mojave Desert is referred to as the “High Desert”

 Even though Death Valley is the lowest point in North America, most parts of the desert are located at an elevation of between 2,000 and 5,000 feet (610 and 1,520 meters).